-Video for Your Practice Website
+1. Video for Your Practice Website

 One of the primary places that most doctors use the videos they create is on their websites.
-A quality video added to your website can have a big impact on the amount of new patient leads you generate.
+Therefore, a quality video added to your website can significantly impact the amount of new patient leads you generate.

-Video for SEO
+2. Video for SEO

-In addition, 65% of searches on Google are now “zero click”, meaning that Google is trying to answer questions without making people click.
+In addition, 65% of searches on Google are now “zero-click,” meaning that Google is trying to answer questions without making people click.
 The videos you create and upload to platforms like Youtube can be indexed by search engines.

-Video for Your Practice & Physician Listings
+3. Video for Your Practice & Physician Listings

-Video for Social Media
+4. Video for Social Media

-Video for Paid Advertising
+5. Video for Paid Advertising

 Video is key to this strategy.
 We’ve found that video ads drive a much lower cost per new patient lead than static image ads.